 Josh lives in Newberg with his wife, Michelle, and three children, Kaiyen, Isaac and Maycen.
-When he isn't teaching, researching or visiting with students, he enjoys reading, fishing, hiking, camping and a good fall Saturday of BBQ and watching Kansas State University football.
+When he isn't teaching, researching or visiting with students, he enjoys reading, fishing, hiking, camping and a good fall Saturday of barbecue and watching Kansas State University football.

 Professor Sauerwein Teaches: